Root directory: chroot

 In UNIX-like operating systems, each process has its own idea of what the root directory is.
 For most processes this is the same as the system's actual root directory, but it can be changed by calling the chroot system call.
 This is typically done to create a secluded environment to run software that requires legacy libraries and sometimes to simplify software installation and debugging.
 Chroot is not meant to be used for enhanced security as the processes inside can break out.

 Super-root

 Some Unix systems support a directory below the root directory.
 Normally, "/.." points back to the same inode as "/", however, under MUNIX, this can be changed to point to a super-root directory, where remote trees can be mounted.
 If, for example, two workstations "pcs2a" and "pcs2b" were connected via "connectnodes" and "uunite" startup script, "/../pcs2b" could be used to access the root directory of "pcs2b" from "pcs2a".

+DOS/Windows systems

+Under DOS, OS/2, and Microsoft Windows, each partition has a drive letter assignment (e.g. the C partition is labeled C:\) and there is no public root directory on it.

 Related uses

 On many Unixes, there is also a directory named /root (pronounced "slash root").
 This is the home directory of the 'root' superuser.
 On many Mac and iOS systems this superuser home directory is /var/root.

+A home page's URL usually points to the root of the respective website's domain name.